ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ClickHouse allows:

-- Any order of key-value pairs for the object.
+- Any order of key-value pairs in the object.
 - The omission of some values.

 ClickHouse ignores spaces between elements and commas after the objects.
 You can pass all the objects to a line.
 You do not have to separate them with line breaks.